Fair Interval Scheduling of Indivisible Chores: Introduction

 \section{Introduction}

 Fair allocation of indivisible resources has become a significant area of study within economics, operations research, and computer science~\citep{BT96fair,BCE+16handbook,M19fair}.
-The main objective is to distribute a set of discrete resources among agents with differing preferences such that the outcome satisfies rigorous guarantees of fairness and economic efficiency.
+The main goal here is to distribute a set of discrete resources among agents with differing preferences in a way that provably ensures fairness and economic efficiency.
 This field has generated extensive theoretical and practical interest in recent years.
-On the theoretical front, multiple fairness notions have been formulated and a rich set of algorithmic techniques have emerged~\citep{AAB+23fair}.
-As for practical applications, there are various areas of use, such as course allocation~\citep{BCK+17course}, public housing~\citep{BCH+20price}, and inheritance division~\citep{GP15spliddit}.
+On the theoretical side, various fairness notions have been developed and a wide range of algorithmic techniques have emerged~\citep{AAB+23fair}.
+In terms of practical applications, there are various areas of use, such as course allocation~\citep{BCK+17course}, public housing allocation~\citep{BCH+20price}, and inheritance division~\citep{GP15spliddit}.

-It is worth noting that while the aforementioned settings involve resources that are considered \emph{desirable} (also known as \emph{goods}), there are many real-world situations where fair distribution of resources that are \emph{undesirable}, also known as \emph{chores}, is needed~\citep{G78aha}.
-Common examples of such situations include the division of household tasks like cooking or cleaning~\citep{IY23kajibuntan}, as well as the distribution of responsibilities for tackling global issues like climate change among countries~\citep{T02fair}.
+It is worth noting that while the aforementioned settings involve resources that are considered \emph{desirable} (also known as \emph{goods}), there are many real-world situations where a fair distribution of \emph{undesirable} resources (also known as \emph{chores}) is needed~\citep{G78aha}.
+Common examples of such situations include the division of household tasks like cooking or cleaning~\citep{IY23kajibuntan}, as well as the distribution of responsibilities for tackling global issues such as climate change among countries~\citep{T02fair}.

 The problem of fair division of indivisible chores involves a set of discrete resources for which agents have non-positive values.
 The goal is to assign each chore to exactly one agent such that the final allocation is fair.
 A well-studied notion of fairness is \emph{envy-freeness}~\citep{GS58puzzle,F67resource} which requires that each agent weakly prefers its bundle over any other agent's.
 However, due to the discrete nature of the tasks, an envy-free allocation may not always exist.
 This has led to the study of approximations such as \emph{envy-freeness up to one chore} (\EF{1}) which bounds the pairwise envy by the removal of some chore in the envious agent's bundle~\citep{B11combinatorial,ACI+19fair}.
 Unlike exact envy-freeness, an \EF{1} allocation of chores is guaranteed to exist even under general monotone valuations~\citep{LMM+04approximately,BSV21approximate}.